Flavjack/journalclub/manuscript/Journal-Club_article.md

 **Supplementary Table 2**

-**Table S2:** Essay evaluation rubric for the journal club implemented in the plant genetics course.
+**Table S2:** Essay evaluation rubric for the journal club implemented in the plant genetics lectures.